oehrlis/o-db-docker/lab/ex11/1x11en-Solution.md

 The following steps are performed in this exercise:

 - Review the configuration in `docker-compose.yml` and the scripts defined in setup / startup folder.
+- Choose either *tcpu01* or *tcpu02* database service to work with.
+  - *tcpu01* Single tenant database with full option installed eg. JAVA, XDB etc.
+  - *tcpu02* Single tenant database with minimal option installed.
 - Create / start a container based on 19.4.0.0
 - Stop and remove the container.
 - Update the `docker-compose.yml` file to match the new Docker image.
 - Create a container based on 19.5.0.0.
 - Review the database configuration and patch status.
 - Optional: switch back to old Docker image.
+- Optional: Do the same test with the other service e.g. *tcpu01* or *tcpu02*.

 <!-- Stuff between the <div class="notes"> will be rendered as pptx slide notes -->